Overview

 The first thing we noticed about Fidelity’s mobile app is all the news on it.
 Besides a stream of Bloomberg (in HD), there are lots of articles with thumbnails.
 It’s possible to access some, but not all, of this information before logging in.

 Moving on to actual trading, Fidelity is a rare bird for giving its app the ability to place orders for mutual funds.
 The trade ticket for stocks borrows its order types from its website cousin.
 A basic version has fewer trade types.
-And for an even simpler experience, Fidelity has rolled out a beta version (look for the toggle switch on the More tab to try it out).
+And for an even simpler experience, Fidelity has rolled out a simplified experience in its app.

-If you get totally lost on this app, just tap on the Virtual Assistance button (found on the Feed tab).
+If you get totally lost on this app, just tap on the Virtual Assistant button.
 This is the software’s artificial intelligence.
 During our test drive of the widget, it did a decent job of answering questions, which can be posed either in written or verbal format.

-Webull’s mobile app doesn’t have an AI (nor does it have mobile check deposit, a nice feature found on Fidelity’s app), but it does have a demo mode, which Fidelity’s app lacks.
+Webull’s mobile app also has AI-powered tools through Vega.
+It does not have mobile check deposit, a nice feature found on Fidelity’s app, but it does have a demo mode, which Fidelity’s app lacks.
 Webull’s app also has a community forum where the broker’s customers can connect with each other and discuss the day’s market news and specific assets.

 During our investigation, we found Webull’s charting program to be one of the app’s greatest strengths.
 There is a dual-chart mode in case you want to look at two securities at the same time, and we really liked the replay mode to review the day’s price action.